USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

-     - If generatorPaperSignature.signatureDate > current Date then the service generates the following
+     - If `generatorPaperSignature.signatureDate` is greater than current Date then the service generates the
+       following
        error:

        ```json